dcube/devcontainer-dbt-snowflake/README.md

 # Play with dbt under vscode
 By default our devcontainer for dbt-snowflake comes from:
-- dbt power user extensions and sqlfluff
+- dbt power user extension and sqlfluff
 - we also have include the dbt_utils package

-To play with dbt, you just need to execute your dbt commands under the terminal bash or use th dbt power user extensions
+To play with dbt, you just need to execute your dbt commands under a terminal bash or use the dbt power user extension

 # dbt models folders
 We recommend to use a medaillon architecture with a data mesh approach.
-You should have at least one dbt project by data domain.
+You should have at least one dbt project by data domain, each in a dedicated git repo.
 Data products under a data domain should be organized under a folder topography like this:

 - 0_feeds: layer which contains the defintion of your data sources.
-Each data source must be defined in its own yaml file to ease metadata management and reduce Pull Requests conflicts
+Each data source must be defined in its own yaml file to ease metadata management and reduce Pull Requests conflicts.

 - 1_silver: layer which contains all aggregated data products.
 Each data product is materialized by a specific schema under the silver database.
 The data products must me stored in a specific dbt folder.
 ~~~yaml